zoroqi/srid.ca/7e8bedee.md

 # Stop dissociating; *be* your feelings

 People tend to develop a sort of numbness towards their feelings.
 This is what everyday normal dissociation is.
 In spirituality, this dissociative tendency is heightened to the nth degree[^goenka].
-In actualism, one needs to get back to *being* their feelings before engaging <603fe2cd?cf>.
+In actualism, one needs to get back to *being* their feelings, because <2d1a2ec8?cf>.

 srinathjelly on Apr, 2020: